 Neuromuscular.
-The classical neuromuscular dysfunction that used to be associated with primary hyperparathyroidism (123) is virtually never seen anymore.
-In a detailed neurologic study of 42 patients with a mean serum calcium concentration of 11.1 ± 0.1 mg/dl, Turken et al. (124) found no consistent pattern of abnormalities either on physical examination or on electromyography.
-Joborn et al. (125) studied 18 randomly selected patients with primary hyperparathyroidism and concluded that, as a group, patients had slight, but significant impairment of muscle function, a finding that the authors speculated might be responsible for the "fatigue" of which some patients complain.
+The classical neuromuscular dysfunction that used to be associated with primary hyperparathyroidism (128) is virtually never seen anymore.
+In a detailed neurologic study of 42 patients with a mean serum calcium concentration of 11.1 + 0.1 mg/dl, Turken et al. (129) found no consistent pattern of abnormalities either on physical examination or on electromyography.
 Neurobehavioral and Neurocognitive Features.
-Quite apart from the potential for specific neuromuscular involvement in primary hyperparathyroidism, neuropsychiatric and cognitive complaints are common and remain an area of active interest (126-130).
+Quite apart from the potential for specific neuromuscular involvement in primary hyperparathyroidism, neuropsychiatric and cognitive complaints are common and remain an area of active interest (130-133).
 Many patients, families, and physicians note features of depression, cognitive difficulties and anxiety in those with the disease.
 One of the issues related to this set of complaints is that they are non-specific and are found in many chronic disorders.
-Furthermore, it is very hard to quantitate these features on a verifiable scale that can be tested both before and after parathyroid surgery..
-Some, but by no means all, studies that have attempted to associate neuropsychiatric elements with PHPT (131-141), suggest that there are psychological features of the disease that improve with surgery.
+Furthermore, it is very hard to quantitate these features on a verifiable scale that can be tested both before and after parathyroid surgery.
+Some, but by no means all, studies that have attempted to associate neuropsychiatric elements with PHPT (132, 134-140), suggest that there are psychological features of the disease that improve with surgery.
 Review of this literature underscores confounders among them such as variability in their observational design, small sample sizes, inclusion of subjects with symptomatic PHPT, lack of appropriate control groups, and short testing intervals following parathyroidectomy.
 Nevertheless, the more recent literature has added to our knowledge in this area.

-Using newer instruments to test quality of life measures, a significant improvement in some aspects of well being and energy, as well as in the perception of health status have beenreported (142-144).
-Several observational studies of cognitive function (131,13-139,145) have been inconsistent with some reports suggesting improvement after parathyroidectomy, and others not showing any changes (131,146-148).
+Using newer instruments to test quality of life measures, a significant improvement in some aspects of well being and energy, as well as in the perception of health status have been reported (141-143).
+Several observational studies of cognitive function (138-139, 143) have been inconsistent with some reports suggesting improvement after parathyroidectomy, and others not showing any changes (131,134,145-146).

 The 2008 Workshop reviewed the first randomized studies of neurocognition and quality of life measures after parathyroid surgery in subjects with mild hypercalcemia.
-Rao et al. found no difference in baseline SF-36 scores between PHPT patients and normal subjects (149).
+Rao et al. found no difference in baseline SF-36 scores between PHPT patients and normal subjects (147).
 They did show significant improvements after surgery in social functioning and emotional role function, but no differences were reported in other measures such as depression, somatization, aggression, obsessive-compulsive, interpersonal sensitivity, paranoid ideation and psychoticism.
 No significant differences between groups were noted in the 3 composite scores (Global Severity Index, Positive Symptom Distress Index, Positive Symptom Total), or in any or the 9 individual or 3 composite scores in the observational group alone over time.

-Bolleslev et al reported that the parathyroid patient population scored lower in all psychological domains and the mental component summary of the SF-36 (150).
+Bolleslev et al reported that the parathyroid patient population scored lower in all psychological domains and the mental component summary of the SF-36 (148).
 PHPT was associated with more psychiatric symptoms than controls.
-Two years after parathyroidectomy, there were no improvement in SF-36-assessed physical function, psychological domans of functioning or in psychiatric symptoms.
+Two years after parathyroidectomy, there were no improvement in SF-36-assessed physical function, psychological domains of functioning or in psychiatric symptoms.
 In some of these domains, however, the control group was shown to have deteriorated.